neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 !alert note
-Note that `fluid.re2` does not appear anywhere in `nek.i` - the `fluid.re2` file is a mesh used directly by nekRS, while `NekRSMesh` is a mirror of the boundaries in `fluid.re2` through which boundary coupling with MOOSE will be performed.
+Note that `fluid.re2` does not appear anywhere in `nek.i` - the `fluid.re2` file is a mesh used directly by NekRS, while [NekRSMesh](/mesh/NekRSMesh.md) is a mirror of the boundaries in `fluid.re2` through which boundary coupling with MOOSE will be performed.

 Next, the [Problem](https://mooseframework.inl.gov/syntax/Problem/index.html)
  block describes all objects necessary for the actual physics solve; for the solid input file, the default of [FEProblem](https://mooseframework.inl.gov/source/problems/FEProblem.html) was implicitly assumed.
-However, to replace MOOSE finite element calculations with nekRS spectral element calculations, the [NekRSProblem](problems/NekRSProblem.md) class is used.
-Like all MOOSE-wrapped apps, the problem class that wraps nekRS derives from [ExternalProblem](https://mooseframework.inl.gov/source/problems/ExternalProblem.html).
+However, to replace MOOSE finite element calculations with NekRS spectral element calculations, the [NekRSProblem](problems/NekRSProblem.md) class is used.
+Like all MOOSE-wrapped apps, the problem class that wraps NekRS derives from [ExternalProblem](https://mooseframework.inl.gov/source/problems/ExternalProblem.html).
-To allow conversion between a non-dimensional nekRS solve and a dimensional MOOSE coupled heat conduction application, the characteristic scales used to establish the non-dimensional problem are provided.
+To allow conversion between a non-dimensional NekRS solve and a dimensional MOOSE coupled heat conduction application, the characteristic scales used to establish the non-dimensional problem are provided.